bookofproofs/bookofproofs.github.io/_sources/history/19th-century/brown-alexander.md

 title: Brown, Alexander
 born: 1877
 died: 1947
-keywords: Alexander Brown, Edinburgh, Cambridge, Applied Mathematics, Geometry, Probability, Bernoulli
+keywords: alexander brown,brown
-description: Alexander Brown, a professor of Applied Mathematics from Edinburgh and Cambridge, discovered the connection between Probability and Bernoulli's Law of Large numbers.
+description: Alexander Brown studied at Edinburgh and later at Cambridge.
+He became Professor of Applied Mathematics at the South African College which later became the University of Cape Town.
+His main contributions were to Geometry.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---